-Given the parameterized system (40), I apply a particle filter to estimate historical shocks.
-This analysis uses GDP per capita from BEA and the interquartile range (IQR) of firm sales growth from Compustat, from 1972 to 2018, as observables.
-The series are detrended by a band-pass filter for business cycle fluctuations within 6 to 32 quarters, consistent with Schaal (2017).
-I use 10,000 particles to mimic the states.
-They evolve to predict observables, with the data refining the particles according to their likelihoods.
+Given the state-space system (40), I apply a particle filter to estimate historical aggregate shocks.
+The observables are GDP per capita from BEA and the interquartile range (IQR) of firm sales growth from Compustat.
+Both series are detrended by a band-pass filter to focus on business cycle fluctuations within 6 to 32 quarters, consistent with Schaal (2017).
+To simulate the states, I generate 10,000 particles that evolve and refine based on their likelihoods to accurately predict the observables.
 Figure F.2 plots the estimated shocks, and Figure F.3 confirms the observables are accurately matched.

-Given the estimated shocks, Panel A of Figure 4 displays model-predicted unemployment during recessions: actual data (black lines) and benchmark model predictions (dashdotted red lines).
-Their alignment in unemployment spikes suggests that the benchmark model effectively captures the rise in unemployment.14 To isolate the role of uncertainty shocks, the figure also includes predictions from the model with only aggregate productivity shocks (dashed blue lines).15 The explanatory power decreases significantly.
-The deterioration is pronounced for the 2001 Recession and the Great Recession, periods with large increases in uncertainty but only modest decreases in aggregate TFP (Figure F.2).
+Next, I feed the estimated aggregate shocks into the model to predict unemployment.
+Panel A of Figure 4 displays the results: the actual unemployment data (black lines) closely align with the benchmark model's predictions (dash-dotted red lines), indicating the model's effectiveness in capturing unemployment spikes.
+Additionally, to isolate the role of uncertainty shocks, the dashed blue lines show the predictions from the model with only aggregate productivity shocks.
+This comparison reveals a significant deterioration in the model's explanatory power without considering uncertainty shocks, particularly during the 2001 Recession and the Great Recession-periods characterized by large increases in uncertainty but only modest decreases in aggregate TFP.

 The Role of Contracting Frictions.
 The key to this result is the interaction between financial and labor contracting frictions.
 Without either of them, the model collapses to the one without contracting frictions at all.
-If labor contracts are complete, firms can borrow from workers, eliminating the need for state-uncontingent bonds.
-Conversely, if the financial market is complete, the labor market friction has no impact because how wages are paid within labor contracts is irrelevant.
-Instead, only the present value of wages matters for decisions.
+If labor contracts are complete, firms